Getting to Know Your Neighborhood: Fenway-Kenmore

 1310 Boylston St.

-For a unique dining experience, you can’t beat the Citizen Public House & Oyster Bar’s family-style pig roast.
-Available for groups of 10 or more, the meal begins with assorted shellfish and ends with a slow-roasted (for 14 hours) whole suckling pig.
-If pork isn’t your favorite, there are plenty of other options, including lobster rolls, a slow braised lamb shoulder risotto, and Atlantic cod loin.
-The tavern also carries more than 350 whiskeys, including a small number of hand-selected single barrels.
+For a unique dining experience you can’t beat, try the Citizen Public House & Oyster Bar’s family-style pig roast.
+Available for groups of 10 or more, the meal begins with assorted oysters, clams, and shrimp, and ends with a slow-roasted (for 14 hours) whole suckling pig.
+If pork isn’t your favorite, there are plenty of other options, including lobster rolls, a slow-braised lamb shoulder risotto, and Atlantic cod loin.
+The tavern also carries more than 400 whiskies, including a small number of hand-selected single barrels.

 Basho Japanese Brasserie